 Missouri University of Science and Technology

 If you're planning to attend Missouri S&T in the fall, it's a good idea to submit your application before the December 1 Priority Application Deadline.
 Meeting that priority deadline will ensure that you're on the best track for all scholarship, housing and registration opportunities.
-Final scholarship deadline is typically February 1 (awards available on a funds-available basis).
-Scholarship awards are typically based on your highest composite score received on or before December testing dates.
+The final scholarship deadline is February 1.
+Scholarship awards are based on your highest composite score received on or before December testing dates.

 The following minimum requirements are established for general admission of first-time college students to Missouri S&T. Meeting the minimum requirements, however, does not guarantee admission, nor does it guarantee admission to a particular program.
 Missouri S&T appreciates well-rounded students and evaluates each application individually.

 Students planning to attend Missouri S&T should follow a college preparatory curriculum completing at least 17 units of credit.
 Students wishing to graduate high school before a traditional 8 semesters are considered on a case-by-case basis under close consultation with local school districts and individual circumstances.

 Missouri S&T considers credits in the same manner that local high schools organize their coursework.
 For example, if a high school considers a course as a "science" credit, Missouri S&T will honor that designation by considering the same course a "science" requirement.

 Take the ACT or SAT in the spring of your junior year and fall of your senior semester.
 Missouri S&T considers your highest composite ACT score (or the combined Math and Critical Reading score from the SAT I) for admission and scholarship qualification.
 The writing sections of the ACT or the SAT will not affect your admission.
 Scholarship consideration is typically based on standardized test scores taken in or before December of your senior year.